Can I get travel insurance if I have a medical condition?

 What happens if a travel companion or relative falls ill?

 Most travel insurers will provide some cover for losses if certain uninsured parties – such as a relative, close friend, travel companion, business partner or person with whom you've arranged to stay falls ill - and you have to change your plans as a result.

 There are subtle differences, though, in the criteria set by insurers for when this cover applies, so it's well worth checking the T&Cs if this is of concern to you.

 Insurers typically list in their policy documents which relatives count as 'close' and are therefore within the scope of the policy.
 These include spouses, siblings and parents.

 However, not all insurers cover nieces/nephews or uncles/aunts within their definition.
-Similarly, while most cover unmarried partners and in-laws, few include the close family of unmarried partners won't always be included.
+Similarly, while many cover unmarried partners and in-laws, the close family of unmarried partners won't always be included.

 The insurer is unlikely to pay out claims arising from the ill health of a close friend or relative if it's considered to have been caused by a pre-existing condition.

 But how 'pre-existing' is defined will depend on the insurer.